 An M.B.A. concentration in Process Improvement (PI) from the H. Wayne Huizenga College of Business and Entrepreneurship will prepare you to identify and analyze complex business processes, and develop innovative courses of action towards improving key business functions.
 Process Improvement applies to a broad range of products and services; and increased global competition ensures that professionals with experience in PI are in constant demand.

-Process improvement (PI) is a systematic approach designed to create robust, effective processes and improve existing processes to meet organizational performance goals (cost, schedule and/or quality) now and into the future.
-Key aspects of PI include: operationally defining quality from the customers' perspective, ascertaining elements of value in processing work toward the quality goals, measuring process inputs and outputs and then understanding their cause and effect relationships, creating and testing improvement options prior to implementation, and then sustaining performance using process feedback.
-PI requires a strong statistics understanding in order to appropriately leverage process feedback toward making informed decisions.
+Process Improvement is a systematic approach to designing and improving upon key business processes in order to meet near- and long-term organizational performance goals (cost, schedule and/or quality) while promoting a proactive, supportive culture.
+Core aspects of applied PI include: operationally defining quality from the customers’ perspective; ascertaining elements of value in processing work towards quality goals; measuring process inputs and outputs and understanding the cause and effect relationships between them; creating and testing improvement options prior to implementation; and sustaining process performance through ongoing feedback mechanisms.